-- 12. Consideration of the Representation of Women in the Director Identification and Selection Process -Disclose whether and, if so, how the Board or nominating committee considers the level of representation of women on the Board in identifying and nominating candidates for election or re-election to the Board.
-If the issuer does not consider the level of representation of women on the Board in identifying and nominating candidates for election or re-election to the Board, disclose the issuer's reasons for not doing so. - 13.
-Consideration Given to the Representation of Women in Executive Officer Appointments -Disclose whether and, if so, how the issuer considers the level of representation of women in officer executive positions when making executive officer appointments.
-If the issuer does not consider the level of representation of women in executive officer positions when making executive officer appointments, disclose the issuer's reasons for not doing SO. - 14.
-Issuer's Targets Regarding the Representation of Women on the Board and in Executive Officer Positions - - (a) For purposes of this Item, a "target" means a number or percentage, or a range of numbers or percentages, adopted by the issuer of women on the issuer's board or
+12. Consideration of the Representation of Women in the Director Identification and Selection Process -Disclose whether and, if so, how the Board or nominating committee considers the level of representation of women on the Board in identifying and nominating candidates for election or re-election to the Board.
+If the issuer does not consider the level representation of women on the Board in identifying and nominating candidates election or re-election to the Board, disclose the issuer's reasons for not doing so.

-The Board has historically recognized the valuable contributions made to Board deliberations and management by people of different gender, experience and background.
+The Board has historically recognised the valuable contributions made to Board deliberations and management by people of different gender, experience and background.
 Board member selection is made as per the criteria described in this Circular (see Item 6 - Nomination of Directors above).
 However, the Board is mindful of the benefit of diversity in the Company's leadership positions and the need to maximize the effectiveness of the Board and management in their decision making abilities.
-Accordingly, in searches for new directors or officers, the Board considers the level of female representation and diversity within its leadership ranks and this is just one of several factors used in its search process in executive officer positions of the issuer by a specific date.
+Accordingly, in searches for new directors or officers, the Board considers the level of female representation and diversity within its leadership ranks and this is just one of several factors used in its search process